 - Appointments as Companions (AC) shall be made for eminent achievement and merit of the highest degree in service to Australia or to humanity at large. - Appointments as Officers (AO) shall be made for distinguished service of a high degree to Australia or to humanity at large. - Appointments as Members (AM) may be made for service in a particular locality or field of activity or to a particular group. - Awards of the Medal of the Order (OAM) may be made for service worthy of particular recognition.

-People who are not Australian citizens can also be recognised by awards in the Order of Australia; these are honorary awards.
-Of these, permanent residents are recommended to the Governor-General by the Council for the Order of Australia, while other non-citizens are recommended by the Prime Minister.
-Excluding honorary appointments, no more than 35 Companions, 140 Officers and 605 Members shall be appointed in any calendar year (as at 29 March 2019).
-There is no quota limitation on awards of the Medal of the Order.
+Excluding honorary appointments, no more than 35 Companions, 140 Officers and 605 Members shall be appointed in any calendar year.
+There is no limitation on awards of the Medal of the Order.